 8. Explain the concept of Hashing in JavaScript.

 Answer: Hashing is a technique used to map data to fixed-size values, typically indices in an array, based on the data’s key.
-It enables efficient data retrieval by reducing the search space.
+Thus, it enables efficient data retrieval by reducing the search space.

 9. How do you handle collisions in a Hash Table in JavaScript?